sergey-melnychuk/sergey-melnychuk.github.io/about.md

 I know how to implement gossip, membership, quorum and replication protocols among connected nodes.

-I know how to make machine to learn to detect if there's a cat on the picture.
+I know how to make machine learn to detect if there's a cat on the picture.

 I know how deep learning can be and how large CNNs RNNs can grow.